NUSSeafarers/NUSSeafarers.github.io/src/content/voyages/sailing-the-south-seas.md

 ---
 title: "Sailing the South Seas"
-description: "From Kuching to the Anambas Archipelago and Batam"
+description: "From Kuching to the Anambas Archipelago and Batam."
 date: 2024-05-25
 author: "Syam Farhan"
 coverImage: "/images/voyages/2024-05-sailing-the-south-seas/lighthouse_group.png"